 There are no statewide nondiscrimination protections for sexual orientation and gender identity in Texas, though some have been passed at the local level in several major cities.
 Gender markers can be changed on birth certificates and driver’s licenses but only through court orders, and both require a doctor’s note.
 Surgery is not required in either case.

 Conversion therapy is legal in Texas.
-The state is one of seven states that prohibit teaching about LGBT+ issues or history in the education system.
-Child welfare officials as well as state-funded adoption and foster care agencies are allowed to act in accordance with their religious beliefs to discriminate against LGBT+ people.
+The state is one of seven states that prohibit teaching about LGBTQ+ issues or history in the education system.
+Child welfare officials as well as state-funded adoption and foster care agencies are allowed to act in accordance with their religious beliefs to discriminate against LGBTQ+ people.

-Texas state lawmakers are actively working to crack down on LGBT+ rights.
+Texas state lawmakers are actively working to crack down on LGBTQ+ rights.
 The state already has a Religious Freedom Restoration Act in place.
-The governor of Texas and both senators have active anti-LGBT+ records.
+The governor of Texas and both senators have active anti-LGBTQ+ records.

 Texas Medicaid does not cover transgender healthcare, and the state does not ban the exclusion of transgender healthcare coverage by private insurers.
 While there are no laws criminalizing HIV status, prosecutions of HIV+ individuals have occurred under general criminal codes.

 13% of transgender employees in Texas report being harassed in the past year due to their gender identity, and 29% report mistreatment such as being forced to use a restroom that does not match their gender.
-27% of LGBT+ Texans report food insecurity, compared to 16% of non-LGBT+ Texans.
-LGBT+ unemployment (8%) is slightly higher than the general population (6%).
+27% of LGBTQ+ Texans report food insecurity, compared to 16% of non-LGBTQ+ Texans.
+LGBTQ+ unemployment (8%) is slightly higher than the general population (6%).